Does homeowners insurance cover A/C?

 - Submit your receipts to your homeowners insurance provider for reimbursement.

-As with a homeowners insurance claim, the first step to filing a home warranty claim is to understand what’s covered under your home warranty.
-Knowing your coverage limits and what circumstances are covered can help you save money and avoid frustration.
-Once you have verified that your AC repairs are covered under your home warranty, here is how the process may differ from a homeowners insurance claim:
+Filing a home warranty claim is similar to filing a homeowners insurance claim.
+The first step is to understand what your home warranty covers.
+Knowing your coverage limits and what circumstances are covered may help you save money and avoid frustration.
+Once you have verified that your AC repairs are covered under your home warranty, these steps may guide you in the warranty claim process.

 - Request a service visit by calling your home warranty company or using their online portal.